Cruise Port schedule, live map, terminals, news

-Trelleborg is a port city located in Scania (Sweden), with population around 30,000.
-It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports on Baltic Sea.
+Trelleborg is a port city located in Scania (Sweden), with a population of around 30,000.
+It is also Sweden's southernmost town, and one of Scandinavia's most important ferry ports serving car and passenger ferries in the Baltic Sea.

-Trelleborg Harbour is strategicaly positioned at the southernmost peak of Scandinavian peninsula.
-The port's first ferry route to Germany was inaugurated in 1897, replaced in 1909 by the train-ferry connection to Sassnitz (Rugen Island) as part of the Malmo-Berlin route.
+Trelleborg Harbour/Hafen (locode SETRG) is strategically positioned at Scandinavian Peninsula's southernmost tip.
+Port's first ferry route (to Germany) was inaugurated in 1897.
+It was replaced in 1909 by the train-ferry line to Sassnitz (Rugen Island) as part of the Malmo-Berlin route.

-In 1962 (during the USSR/Soviet Union times), a longer car ferry Sweden-Germany service was opened to Travemunde (Lubeck) by the ferry company TT LINE After 1989, in Port Trelleborg was built the Kontinentbron ferry terminal serving all ferries linking from here Sweden with Germany and Poland.
+In 1962 (during the USSR/Soviet Union times), a longer car ferry service Sweden-Germany was opened to Travemunde by the German company TT LINE.
+After 1989, in Port Trelleborg was built the Travemundebron Ferry Terminal serving all ferries linking Sweden with Germany (Travemunde, Warnemunde-Rostock) and Poland (Swinoujscie).
 There are three main ferry companies operating between Trelleborg and:

 - Poland - Swinoujscie (TT Line, Unity Line)

-In the end of October 2017, the ferry company STENA LINE was the first to use Port Trelleborg's newly installed shore-to-ship power (shore-side electricity supply).
-While docked in Trelleborg, STENA's two ferries (Stena Skane, and Mecklenburg-Vorpommern) connect to the city's electricity grid thus reducing emissions (COx, SOx, NOx) and soot particulates in the air.
+At the end of October 2017, STENA LINE was the first to use Port Trelleborg's newly installed shore-to-ship power (shore-side electricity supply).
+While docked in Trelleborg, STENA's ferries connect to the city's power grid thus reducing emissions (COx, SOx, NOx) and soot particulates in the air.

 - STENA LINE pioneered the shore-side power supply technology in 1989, since when some of its ships are able to connect to the visited port city's electricity grid when berthed.